DreamHollow/CMakeEasy/README.md

 Then enter:
 `cmake -S . -B build`

-Please do NOT set your -B directory in the same place as the source "CMakeEasy" folder, it will cause issues and potentially overwrite the default CMakeLists.txt file.

-Make sure it is `build` or `bin/build`

 Go to your bin/build folder.
 Please run your 'make' command as a superuser, or the program may not compile.
 `sudo make`

 Then enter your credentials.

-** If you're on Linux: **

-If everything was done correctly, CMakeEasy should exist as an executable in your CMakeEasy/bin/build folder.

-Then to run CMakeEasy, open up the build folder and start a Terminal.
-Then use the following command:

-`./CMakeEasy`

 *** If you're on Windows: ***